soapbox-pub/rebased/docs/configuration/cheatsheet.md

 * `federation_incoming_replies_max_depth`: Max. depth of reply-to activities fetching on incoming federation, to prevent out-of-memory situations while fetching very long threads.
 If set to `nil`, threads of any depth will be fetched.
 Lower this value if you experience out-of-memory crashes.
 * `federation_reachability_timeout_days`: Timeout (in days) of each external federation target being unreachable prior to pausing federating to it.
 * `allow_relay`: Enable Pleroma’s Relay, which makes it possible to follow a whole instance.
 * `public`: Makes the client API in authenticated mode-only except for user-profiles.
 Useful for disabling the Local Timeline and The Whole Known Network.
-See also: `restrict_unauthenticated`.
+Note that there is a dependent setting restricting or allowing unauthenticated access to specific resources, see `restrict_unauthenticated` for more details.
-* `quarantined_instances`: List of ActivityPub instances where private(DMs, followers-only) activities will not be send.
+* `quarantined_instances`: List of ActivityPub instances where private (DMs, followers-only) activities will not be send.
 * `managed_config`: Whenether the config for pleroma-fe is configured in [:frontend_configurations](#frontend_configurations) or in ``static/config.json``.
 * `allowed_post_formats`: MIME-type list of formats allowed to be posted (transformed into HTML).
 * `extended_nickname_format`: Set to `true` to use extended local nicknames format (allows underscores/dashes).
 This will break federation with